haskell/happy/doc/glr.rst

 The forest is held in a chart-style data structure, and this supports local ambiguity packing (chart parsing is discussed in Ljunglöf's thesis, among other places).
 A limited amount of packing of live stacks is also done, to avoid some repetition of work.

-[Rekers 1992] Parser Generation for Interactive Environments, PhD thesis, University of Amsterdam, 1992.
+..
+[Rekers1992] Parser Generation for Interactive Environments, PhD thesis, University of Amsterdam, 1992.

 .. _sec-glr-misc-filter: